 belt-conveyor. - An endless moving belt for transporting material from place to place.
-[2.21]

-belt-conveyor scale. - A device that employs a weighing element in contact with a belt to sense the weight of the material being conveyed and the speed (travel) of the material, and integrates these values to produce total delivered weight.
+[2.21] material being conveyed and the speed (travel) of the material, and integrates these values to produce total delivered weight.
 [2.21]

 belt-conveyor scale systems area. - The scale system area refers to the scale suspension, weigh idlers attached to the scale suspension, 5 approach (-) idlers, and 5 retreat (+) idlers.
 [2.21]